MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 - The internet-based management point successfully authenticates the user by using Windows authentication (Kerberos or NTLM).
 For more information, see [Considerations for client communications from the internet](/sccm/core/plan-design/hierarchy/communications-between-endpoints#BKMK_clientspan).

-- Starting in version 1710, the cloud management gateway successfully authenticates the user by using Azure Active Directory.
+- The cloud management gateway successfully authenticates the user by using Azure Active Directory.
 For more information, see [Deploy user-available applications on Azure AD-joined devices](/sccm/apps/deploy-use/deploy-applications#deploy-user-available-applications-on-azure-ad-joined-devices).

 If you set this option to **No**, or any of the previous requirements aren't met, then a computer on the internet only receives computer policies.
-In this scenario, users can still see, request, and install applications from an internet-based Application Catalog.
+In this scenario, users can still see, request, and install applications from an internet-based application catalog.
 If this setting is **No**, but **Enable user policy on clients** is **Yes**, users don't receive user policies until the computer is connected to the intranet.

 > [!NOTE]
 > For internet-based client management, application approval requests from users don't require user policies or user authentication.
 The cloud management gateway doesn't support application approval requests.